mockingjay-io/webpack-react-component-name/README.md

 ## Installation

-1. Install via npm:
+1. Install via your prefered package manager:

 ```
-npm install webpack-react-component-name -save-dev
+npm install @mockingjay-io/webpack-react-component-name -save-dev
 ```

-2. Add the plugin to your Webpack configuration:
+2. Import and add the plugin to your Webpack configuration:

 ```
   plugins: [